-Operating grants and contributions increased by \$373,003 as the School District received COVID-19 grant funding.
-Capital grants and contributions increased by \$185,665 as the School District received capital grants for the purchase of a new boiler and various technology improvements.
-Property taxes increased by \$34,110 as the School District's taxable value increased.
+Charges for services increased \$42,302 as activities are approaching pre-COVID levels which, in turn, led to increased charges for services.
+Operating grants and contributions decreased by \$167,808 as the School District received less COVID-19 grant funding.
+Capital grants and contributions increased by \$48,455 as the School District received capital grants for the building projects.
+Property taxes increased by \$28,434 as the School District's taxable value increased.

 Changes within instruction and supporting expenses for the School District were largely caused by the changes in net pension liability, net OPEB liability, and their related deferrals.
-Interest on long-term debt decreased by \$54,766 as a result of decreased principal balances and a one-time issuance cost incurred in 2020.
+Interest on long-term debt decreased by \$8,602 as a result of decreased principal balances.